erikshumkov/real-estate-react/README.md

 + Map page with markers of all items.
 + Map listens to filters.
 + Single item pages (house, appartment, etc).

+Not finished yet.
+Some more features to add.